A Fire Emblem Ad in Paper Mario: The Thousand Year Door’s Translation

 The funny thing is, I actually did go and buy Fire Emblem a short time after playing Thousand-Year Door.
 Did I fall prey to this secret marketing, or was it just a coincidence?
 I don’t know, but I’m curious how many other Mario fans checked out Fire Emblem thanks to this!

-If you liked this write-up and know someone else who's a Fire Emblem / Paper Mario fan, let 'em know about this article.
-Thanks for the support!
+If you liked this write-up and know someone else who's a Fire Emblem / Paper Mario fan, I hope you'll share it online.
+People rarely seek out localization articles, so sharing really helps me a lot!

 36 Comments